 Vermont Emergency Management has created a Local Emergency Management Plan page with guidance and templates.
 A page with models includes templates for a Flood Response Annex, as well as Evacuation, Sheltering, Debris Management, and Mutual Aid guidances.

 During large events multiple towns may collaborate through mutual-aid agreements.
-During a disaster the LEOP becomes an integral part of working with emergency personnel from the state and federal level.
+During a disaster the LEMP becomes an integral part of working with emergency personnel from the state and federal level.
 In the event of a disaster FEMA does not typically do any rescues.
 FEMA provides a collaborative framework and a post-disaster funding mechanism.
 In preparation for possible or likely disasters, communities coordinate with VT DEMHS and FEMA through Local Emergency Planning Committees.